Royce Lewis Preview, Player Props: Twins vs. Rangers

 Royce Lewis At The Plate

-- Lewis is batting .328 with five doubles, six home runs and six walks.
+- Lewis is hitting .328 with five doubles, six home runs and eight walks.

+- Lewis is batting .333 with two homers during his last outings and is riding a four-game hitting streak.

-- He has homered in 17.6% of his games this season, and 4.5% of his plate appearances.
+- He has hit a home run in 17.1% of his games this year, and 4.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.